 These may seem like simple tools.
 But, for me they were profound insight.

-My frame of reference for marriage was my parents who had already been married for 21 years when I was born.
+My parents were my frame of reference as marriage mentors.
+They had already been married for 21 years when I was born.
 They made it look easy.
-I never witnessed them working out the kinks.
+I never witnessed them working out the kinks during the 20 years prior.
 So, when I got married, I figured it was a piece of cake.
 Wrong!

 Once again, we were captivated by each other.

-After this class, Mr. Muscle found a way to converse deeply and manage not to work so much.
+After this class, Dave found a way to converse deeply and manage not to work so much.

 I worked at restoring my libido.
 It is still hit or miss.
 But, restoring intentional steaminess in the bedroom has truly been a pivotal factor in our marriage turn around.